hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 For more information, see EORI Guidance pages on GOV.UK.

-S&S GB cannot be used for Entry Summary declarations where the office of first entry is a Northern Ireland port.
+S&S GB cannot be used for entry summary declarations where the office of first entry is a Northern Ireland port.

 ## End-to-end user journeys

 These journeys show examples of use.
 Journeys for businesses and agents are broken down into: